 - Working – Food that is being prepared.

 How many of these restaurant terms did you know?
-Did you get all 37 correct?
+Did you get them all correct?
 Do you have any other restaurant vocabulary you’d like to add?
 Feel free to comment below!

 About the Author